-There’s a hurricane headed to the east coast of the United States, and military bases are preparing.
-Many military families are wondering if they should evacuate, and when and if the military or their insurance company will help with expenses if they evacuate from the path of a hurricane.
+Every year, our country has emergency weather situations, and people have to make hard decisions.
+Military families wonder if they should evacuate .
+When and if the military or their insurance company will help with expenses may be part of that decision.
 There are some times when the military will pay families to evacuate a certain area ahead of a short-term potential disaster, and there are some times when insurance will pay for certain evacuation expenses.
-I’m going to hit these two topics in two big sections:
+I’m going to hit these two topics in two sections.

 Military Evacuation Entitlements

 Let’s start with the most important thing you need to know: The military will only pay evacuation expenses if the evacuation is ordered by the appropriate military leadership.
-Being ordered to evacuate by the local area authorities means that you should go, but doesn’t necessarily mean that the military will pay for it.
+While being ordered to evacuate by the local area civilian authorities means that you should go, it doesn’t necessarily mean that the military will pay for it.

 How Does The Process Work?

-I’ve interviewed several spouses on this subject, and they all agree that instructions have been clear.
-The families are told when to leave and where they should go – generally a large town that is expected to be away from the path of the storm.
+The military may provide reimbursement for military-ordered evacuations.
+This typically includes the families being told when to leave and where they should go – generally a large town that is expected to be away from the path of the storm.
 This location is called the “safe haven.”
-You don’t have to go to the safe haven, but you generally won’t be reimbursed for excess expenses incurred by travelling further.
-For example, if your safe haven is Atlanta, and you go to New Orleans, you’ll be reimbursed mileage to Atlanta, not New Orleans.
+You don’t have to go to the safe haven, but you generally won’t be reimbursed for excess expenses incurred by traveling further.
+For example, if your safe haven is Atlanta, and you go to New York, you’ll be reimbursed mileage to Atlanta, not New York.
 Not every evacuation order designates a safe haven, but most do.

 The various commands will make announcements through a variety of methods.
-I’d expect to hear from my spouse, my family readiness group, the internet and social media.
-Here are various webpages for some of the installations that look to be most directly affected by Hurricane Florence:
+I’d expect to hear from my spouse, my family readiness group, and social media.

 What Kind Of Things Are Reimbursed?